Implement programmable phase-to-phase and phase-to-ground fault breaker system

 The snubber resistances, in ohms (Ω).
-Set the Snubbers resistance Rs parameter to
+Set this parameter

 The snubber capacitances, in farads (F).
-Set the Snubbers capacitance Cs parameter to
+Set this parameter

-flowing through the three internal breakers.
-If the snubber devices
+the current flowing through the three internal breakers.
+If the snubber

-are connected, the measured currents are the ones flowing through
+devices are connected, the measured currents are the ones flowing

 Place a Multimeter block in your model to display the selected measurements during the simulation.
 In the Available Measurements list box of the Multimeter block, the measurements are identified by a label followed by the block name and the phase: